Overview

 Folsom Street

-Folsom Street (Pine Street to Colorado Avenue) is an important north-south corridor in central Boulder that connects residents, office spaces, restaurants, shops, grocery stores, parks, and CU’s main college campus to each other and the city’s transportation network of on and off-street walking and biking routes and local and regional transit.
+Folsom Street from Pine Street to Colorado Avenue is an important north-south corridor in central Boulder.
+As a key city street, Folsom Street connects residents, office spaces, restaurants, shops, grocery stores, parks and CU Boulder Main Campus to each other and the city’s transportation network for walking, bicycling, driving, and taking local and regional transit.